Improved local models and new Bell inequalities via Frank-Wolfe algorithms

-The computation has been performed on a 48-core Intel$^\circledR$ Xeon$^\circledR$ Gold 6338 machine with \SI{512}{\giga\byte} of RAM and took about a month.
+The computation has been performed on a 64-core Intel$^\circledR$ Xeon$^\circledR$ Gold 6338 machine with \SI{512}{\giga\byte} of RAM and took about a month.
 Note that this long runtime is due to the fact that we want to test our methodology extensively; this alone is not responsible for the improvement over~\cite{HQV+17}.
-Thanks to our theoretical improvements, we can indeed reproduce the bound therein in about 20 hours and with only 181 measurements.
+Owing to our theoretical improvements, we can indeed reproduce the bound therein in about 20 hours and with only 181 measurements.

-\textit{Upper bound.---} One can extract a separating hyperplane from the result of Frank--Wolfe algorithms, specifically, by taking the gradient at an approximately optimal solution.
+\textit{Upper bound.---} One can extract a separating hyperplane from the result of Frank-Wolfe algorithms, specifically, by taking the gradient at an approximately optimal solution.
 This property is already used in Refs.~\cite{BNV16,DBV17} to construct Bell inequalities with a high resistance to noise.
 The difficulty to improve on these works lies in the computation of the local value of the Bell inequality provided by the algorithm~\cite{AII06,AI07,AMO09}.
 Interestingly, however, this problem can be converted into a Quadratic Unconstrained Binary Optimisation (QUBO) instance, a class of problems which has seen some recent improvements, see~\cite{RKS22} and references therein.

 We had access to a version of the solver from~\cite{RKS22}.
-With an initial set of 97 measurements, we ran our algorithm starting from $v_0=0.6958$ and fed the QUBO solver with the resulting Bell inequality in order to obtain, in about half an hour, the bound
+With an initial set of 97 measurements, we ran our algorithm starting from $v_0=0.6964$ and fed the QUBO solver with the resulting hyperplane in order to obtain, in about half an hour, the local bound

-We refer to \cref{app:qubo} for details, including the reformulation of the computation as a QUBO.
-Importantly, this bound is also analytical as the Bell inequality used has integer entries, so that the decision made in~\cite{RKS22} to cut branches are exact.
+whose analytical value can be found in the supplemental file together with the corresponding Bell inequality.
+We refer to \cref{app:qubo} for the formulation of the local bound computation as a QUBO.
+Importantly, this bound is also analytical as the Bell inequality used has integer entries, so that the decisions made in the QUBO solver that we use~\cite{RKS22} are exact.

 \textit{Observations.---} Our bounds in \cref{eqn:vlow,eqn:vup} have two immediate consequences, already described in~\cite{HQV+17} and which we only summarise here.

 First, the procedure described above to construct local models for all projective measurements can be extended to general (not necessarily projective) measurements.
 This is possible because qubit measurements can be simulated by projective ones up to a factor of $\sqrt{2/3}$, see~\cite[Lemma~2]{HQV+17} or~\cite{OGWA17}.
 Therefore, \cref{eqn:vlow} for projective measurements gives the following lower bound on the nonlocality threshold $v_\mathrm{POVM}^\mathrm{Wer}$ for two-qubit Werner states under positive operator-valued measures (POVM):